-(a) Where elevation data is not available through the Flood Insurance Study or from another authoritative source, ' 152.306(4)(C)2, applications for building permits shall be reviewed to assure that proposed construction will be reasonably safe from flooding.
-The test of reasonableness is a local judgment and includes use of historical data, high water marks, photographs of past flooding, etc., where available.
-Failure to elevate at least two feet above grade in these zones may result in higher insurance rates.

-(B) Specific Standards.
-In all areas of special flood hazards where base flood elevation data has been provided as set forth in ' 152.306(3)(B), Basis for Establishing the Areas of Special Flood Hazard, or ' 152.306(4)(C)2, Use of Other Base Flood Data, the following provisions are required:
+- 4. Where base flood elevation data has not been provided or is not available from another authoritative source, it shall be generated for subdivision proposals and other proposed developments which contain at least 50 lots or five acres, whichever is less. - (e) Review of building permits.
+Where elevation data is not available through the Flood Insurance Study or from another authoritative source, division (D)(3)(b) above, applications for building permits shall be reviewed to assure that proposed construction will be reasonably safe from flooding.
+The test of reasonableness is a local judgment and includes use of historical data, high water marks, photographs of past flooding, and the like where available.
+Failure to elevate at least two feet above grade in these zones may result in higher insurance rates. - (2) Specific standards.
+In all areas of special flood hazards where base flood elevation data has been provided as set forth in division (C)(2) or (D)(3)(b) above, the following provisions are required: